Véronique Barrillot was born in 1969 in Lyon, France.

 As an example, in her process known as Double Vision she is able to paint a picture of Salvador Dali and Abraham Lincoln combining them as a single image.

 You are able to see one image close up and another at a distance.

 She is the only artist currently working in this technique.

-Véronique Barrillot has exhibited in New York, Monaco, Paris, Lille and Lyon France and The French Embassy in Washington DC.
+Véronique Barrillot has exhibited in New York, Miami, Monaco, Paris, Lille and Lyon France and The French Embassy in Washington DC.

 From her experience as a large format mural painter Véronique Barrillot learned to control visual distances creating a unique technique superimposing two images within a single painting.
 This is known as Double Vision.